sheldonlsides/DroidAttack/README.md

 * Ability for a weapon to apply damage to other actors in world
 * Ability other actors to take damage from weapon systems
 * Creating AI Controller for enemy characters
-* Built NavMesh for enemy AI to path finding
+* Built NavMesh for enemy AI to do path finding

 #### Note: